Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

-Marking the end of Ramadan, the Eid Al Fitr public holiday is just around the corner.
+Marking the end of Ramadan, Eid Al Fitr is around the corner.

-For the public sector, the Eid Al Fitr holiday will run from March 19 to 22.
-For the private sector, the holiday will run from March 19 to 21, if Ramadan is 29 days, or March 22 if Ramadan is 30 days.
+For the public sector, the holiday will run from March 19 to 22.
+For the private sector, the holiday will run from March 19 to 21, if Ramadan is 29 days, or until March 22 if Ramadan is 30 days.

 Here we have rounded up hotel deals across the UAE and in Oman.